Hornbill-Docs/esp-user-guide/esp-user-guide/notifications.md

 ![Notification Bell](/_books/esp-user-guide/images/profile-toolbar.png)

 ## Notification sidebar
-After clicking on the notification bell in the profile toolbar, a side panel is displayed that lists all of your current notifications.
+After clicking on the Notification bell in the profile toolbar, a side panel is displayed that lists all of your current notifications.

 ### Viewing notifications
 Each notification includes the person that initiated the notification, a link to the related entity, and the main notification text.